VermontCoder/read_sbus/README.md

 In order to connect the receiver with the Rasperry Pi, it is necessary to solder on a 3 pin header (5v, gnd, and SBUS), which came included with xm+ used here.
 Then it is plugable into a breadboard or can be directly connected via jumper cables to the Pi.

+The transmitter and the receiver must first be "bound" together.
+To do this binding for the XM+ receiver and the Taranis, there is this [video]

 ## Software Requirements